dianacpg/deliss_beer/README.md

-# Deliss
+# Deliss Beer

-Deliss is an automatic weekly meal plan generator app that gives you meal ideas for breakfast, lunch and dinner.
-3 recipes for each day of the week!
-You can also save your favorite recipes in your acount.
+Deliss Beer is an Automatic Beer and Food Match Generator that gives you the most suitable craft beer for your meal.
+You will find option for meat, fish and veggie meals!
+Discover craft beers from all around the world!
+You can also save your favorite beers in your acount.

 Live demo: https://deliss.netlify.app/

 ## Features:

-- [x] Use of EDAMAM public API;
+- [x] Use of Punk Api public API;
-- [x] Weekly meal plans for breakfast, lunch and dinner;
+- [x] Beers suitable for meat, fish and veggie meals;
-- [x] Random recipe combinations for meal plan;
+- [x] Random display of 4 beers from each beer-food-match category;
-- [x] Personalized meal plans for Vegetarians and Vegans;
+- [x] Filter option for Alcohol by volume;
 - [x] Login and Register Authentication made by scrach;
-- [x] User database for favorite recipes;
+- [x] User database for favorite beers;

 ## Build with: